 System Fields Indexed in Elastic Search

-In addition to the fields selected in the Content Type definition, dotCMS automatically indexes the following properties for every piece of content in the system:
+In addition to the fields selected in the Content Type definition, dotCMS automatically indexes all of the Elasticsearch system properties for every piece of content in the system.
+These include:

 Search terms consist of one or more words, delineated by Operators.
 Understanding how Elasticsearch parses search terms will help you select appropriate operators and ensure your queries work as intended.